raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

 **Test:** Click the **Run** button to see your changes.
-+ You will see another multi-line text box showing placeholder text.
++ You will see a multi-line text box showing placeholder text.

 --- /task ---

+### Superhero 'appearance' section

+Next, the user will describe their superhero's appearance!

 ### Superhero 'summary' section